juri-khanmeh/exp_rob_a1/README.md

 * the usage of the Cluedo ontology to manage hypothesis.
 * the random-based generation of hints and the validation of hypothesis.
 * the simulated motion in the environment.
-* Robot is a point, rooms are positions.
+* Robot is a point, rooms are also represented by point positions.

 Note:
 * The system works in ROS environment.
 * Python must be installed.

 ### System's limitations
-* There is no interface to interact with this system (from user's point of view).
-Which means that the user cannot start, stop or restart the simulation once the nodes are executed.
+* There is no interface to interact with this system (from user's point of view), which means that the user cannot start, stop or restart the simulation once the nodes are executed.
-* The data (hints) are limited.
+* The database (hints) are limited.
 And it must inserted manually not by reading a file.
 * The simulation environment is not clear.
 For example, the room divisions are not displayed in the 2d environment.

-### Possible improvement
+### Possible improvements
 * Adding a user interface (start/stop/restart).
 * Convert the `goPoint` service server to simple action server.
 * Using ARMOR can give more flexibility for accessing and modifying ontological databases.